plone/documentation/about/contributing.rst

 Feedback
 ========

-We love your feedback!
-In order to improve the documentation we need your feedback and your help.
+We need your feedback to make the documentation better !

 If you have already a GitHub account, please do not hesitate to open a ticket in our `issue tracker <https://github.com/plone/documentation/issues>`_ .